Perkedel/After-Church/Documents/Misc/ydkj-salty-trivia.md

 ### Minimized

-Joel: And Whoops, I think your remote went to home screen. reopen the remote app again!
+Joel: And Whoops, I think your remote went to home screen. reopen the remote app again, pls..

+## Names

+Names must be matches within following description exactly.

+### Candy Barre

+Joel: Hehey, Candy's here.
+And joinin' right here today!, Okay, what do you think?
+I know it's messy here, but uh.. yeah.

+### Mile Stone

+Joel: Hehey, Mile Stone here.
+Hey did you know Candy's tryna flirting you?
+Hah lmao, Just kidding.
+Anyways enjoy the game.

+### Daisy Chain

+Joel: Hehey, Daisy Chain here.
+Hey, if you have another advice regarding sound configurations, let us know after this game, okay.
+It seems that the 7.1 Surround Sound could not work to what I intend, you know, it only works on `Spatial`.
+Ah you know that?
+No?
+Ask Hailey, I'm talking about `3D Space`, the `red` nodes stuffs!
+There's alot more details in Godot, I'm still getting more.

 # End